davetayls/davetayls.github.com/_posts/2018-05-20-fp-ts-01-working-with-nullable-values.md

 related: exploring-fp-ts
 categories:
  - exploring-fp-ts
+ - functional
  - typescript
- - javascript
- - functional
 ---

 It's such a pain dealing with values which could be `null` or `undefined`.
 I like to get rid of the potential for them as much as possible when designing interfaces but there is no escaping it sometimes.
 I hate it even more when you have a set of them, which you need to check before moving on.

 {% include components__SeriesPosts.html %}

-To help, the `fp-ts` library comes with the [`Option` type](https://github.com/gcanti/fp-ts/blob/master/docs/api/md/Option.md).
+To help, the `fp-ts` library comes with the [`Option` type](https://github .com/gcanti/fp-ts/blob/master/docs/api/md/Option.md).
 It represents a value which might not be there, it is optional.

 For a trivial example, what if we want the first name from a full name that might not exist.

 ```typescript
 import { fromNullable } from 'fp-ts/lib/Option'